 - a.
-At the time of booking - (1) Obtain consent of Custody Intake SPO or Division Director to lodge a probationer who otherwise does not meet criteria of secure detention. - (2) Arrange with police agency to transport to JH if necessary or escort youth to booking area. - (3) Complete and sign Application for Petition and note name of Division Director that approved the booking. - (4) Complete and sign Probable Cause Declaration. - (5) Notify the parents/guardian of the youth's arrest and detention at JH. - b.
-Hand-deliver or email Notice of Hearing and Probation Violation Memo within twenty-four (24) hours. - 4.
-Custody Intake Responsibilities - a.
+At the time of booking - (1) Obtain consent of Custody Intake SPO or DD to lodge a probationer who otherwise does not meet criteria of secure detention. - (2) Arrange with police agency to transport to JH if necessary or escort youth to booking area. - (3) Complete and sign the Application for Petition and note name of DD who approved the booking. - (4) Complete and sign the Probable Cause Declaration. - (5) Notify the parents/guardian of the youth's arrest and detention at JH. - b.
+Hand-deliver or email Notice of Hearing and Probation Violation Memo within twenty-four (24) hours.

+4. Custody Intake Responsibilities

+a.
 Obtain Probable Cause Declaration from the booking officer and submit to the court for judicial review.
 A judicial determination that probable cause exists must be made within forty-eight (48) hours of the arrest (including all non-court hours) or the Custody Intake DPO must release the youth from custody absent any other orders of the court.

-The court has established procedures for handling probable cause determination during court hours and non-court hours on weekends and holidays that Custody Intake DPOs must follow (see Custody Intake Desk Manual).
+The court has established procedures for handling probable cause determination during court hours, and non-court hours on weekends and holidays that Custody Intake DPOs must follow (see Custody Intake Desk Manual).

 - b.
 Youth Delivered by Law Enforcement and Probation - (1) Assure that guidelines listed in II.
-A.1-4 are met. - (2) Review the Application for Petition for accuracy and completeness as to time and place of arrest, name, DOB, addresses, signature (in affidavit section), and other pertinent data.
+A.1-4 are met. - (2) Review the Application for Petition, police reports, and any other documents provided for accuracy and completeness as to time and place of arrest, name, DOB, addresses, signature (in affidavit section), and other pertinent data prior to signing and approving the booking. - (3) Ensure that the law enforcement section of the California Department of Justice JUS 8716 and/or 8717 form is completed and submitted by the arresting agency on felony cases.
+Once received, complete the probation section. - (4) Consular Notification and Access